MKVEERENDRA/Hyperfiber-intial-edit/README.md

 You can use Postman to test these APIs.
 Here are the steps:

 Install Postman: Download and install Postman from postman.com.
 Set Up the Request:
 Open Postman and create a new request.
 Set the request type (GET, POST, PUT) based on the API you want to test.
 Enter the full API URL (e.g., https://humble-space-cod-7vrjg46gjvj2p6wg-3000.app.github.dev/assets).
-For POST and PUT requests, select the Body tab and set it to raw and  .
-Paste the required   body.
+For POST and PUT requests, select the Body tab and set it to raw and JSON.
+Paste the required JSON body.
 Send the Request: Click the Send button and observe the response in Postman.
 Conclusion
 This application provides a simple way to interact with a Hyperledger Fabric network through REST APIs.
 Feel free to test the endpoints and explore the functionality!